Knowledge and Understanding Framework

 - Developing self awareness and critical reflection skills

-The six modules are outlined in the diagram below:
+The six online modules are outlined in the diagram below:

-Over the past three years, regional funding has supported the implementation of this training including building capacity of staff and service user trainers across the country.
-In 2012 delivery of the awareness training exceeded 15,000 students.
-Key developments in the awareness training are taking place and a new model for prison staff and reception staff working in probation and primary care settings will be implemented in 2013.
+Regional funding has supported the implementation of this training including building capacity of staff and service user trainers across the country.
 Gender specific awareness level training has also been developed to support staff working with women in secure settings.
-In 2011 a new Protocol was developed to support the national implementation of training.

-During 2011 the awareness training was also implemented within a few prisons and criminal justice settings to support the work involved in the development of ‘psychologically informed planned environments’ (PIPEs).
+The awareness training has been successfully implemented within some prisons and criminal justice settings to support the work involved in the development of ‘psychologically informed planned environments’ (PIPEs).
 These environments are specifically staffed to be ‘user friendly’ to everybody involved in them, by ensuring a high level of respect and understanding and valuing relationships.

-To access further information regarding the awareness training please contact KUF Academic Programme Administrator; Julie Lawson via email – Julie.email@example.com or call 0115 8232415.
+To access further information regarding the awareness training please contact KUF Academic Programme Administrator; firstname.lastname@example.org or call 0115 748 4233.
 Further details can be found at the KUF website, here.